Rochester Hills MI Paternity Lawyer

 Once paternity is established, the court must terminate the father’s parental rights before the adoption can happen.
 If the mother of your child is threatening to give the baby away for adoption, a Michigan paternity lawyer can stop the process from moving forward.

-Talk to a Richland Hills MI Paternity Lawyer Today
+Talk to a Rochester Hills MI Paternity Lawyer Today